singh96aman/MarketWatchBETA/README.md

 Every user can create their own portfolios and then later add companies from NSE and BSE.
 To make better decisions we have used machine learning algorithms such as SVM on the last 10 year stock data to predict the direction of movement of stock.
 (Refer to screenshots) and the probability of movement of stock.

 This project was highly recognized and later converted into a live stock trading model.

+The project is open sourced !
+The aim is to convert it to a live model with support for Natural Language Processing on Company news to predict more accurately.